Integrations

 Xero

-- In the left navigation, click Connections, then select Integrations.
+- In the left navigation, select Connections, then click Integrations.

-- You are redirected to Xero.
-Sign in and approve Topkey's access request.
+- You are redirected to Xero to authorize access.
+Sign in and approve the connection.

-- After approving, you are returned to Topkey and the Xero tile confirms the connection is active.
+- After approving, you are returned to Topkey and the connection appears under Your Connections.

 Sage Intacct

-- In the left navigation, click Connections, then select Integrations.
+- In the left navigation, select Connections, then click Integrations.

-- On the Sage Intacct setup page, enter your Sage Username, Password, and Company ID.
+- On the Sage Intacct connection screen, enter your Sage Username, Password, and Company ID.

 - Save your credentials to complete the connection.

-After connecting your accounting system, complete the configuration steps in Settings → Accounting before pushing any data.
-This is a one-time setup.
+After connecting your accounting system, complete the configuration steps below before syncing any data.
+Navigate to Accounting in the left navigation to access all configuration pages.

 Chart of Accounts